 Welcome Message from Executive Director Michael Friedlander

-When we opened the doors of the Institute in September 2010, we immediately got to work assembling a dozen world-class research teams to address major health issues.
-We were focused on a single, yet ambitious mission: to advance the health of the nation and the world by making major scientific advances in understanding human health and in developing new diagnostics, treatments, and cures for disorders that limit the quality of life and the realization of full human potential.
-We do this through biomedical and behavioral research.
+When we opened the doors in September 2010, we immediately got to work assembling a dozen world-class research teams to address major health issues.
+We were focused on a single, ambitious mission: to advance the health of the region, the nation, and the world by making major scientific advances to understand human health and to develop new preventions, diagnostics, treatments, and cures for disorders that limit the quality and duration of life, as well as the realization of full human potential.
+We do this at the interface of innovative biomedical, behavioral, and computational research.

-We have since assembled 21 major research teams with more than 150 faculty and staff working together to solve these problems.
-We have attracted top scientific talent to Roanoke from Harvard University, the National Institutes of Health, Georgetown University, Baylor College of Medicine, and other premier institutions.
-Our research teams include postdoctoral fellows, students, and staff from across the country and around the world.
+We have since assembled 26 research teams with more than 300 faculty and staff working together to solve these problems.
+We have attracted top scientific talent to Roanoke from leading institutions, including Baylor College of Medicine, Brandeis, Cedars Sinai Medical Center, Emory, Georgetown, George Washington University, Harvard, the National Institutes of Health, the University of North Carolina, the University of Utah, and the University of Washington.

-The Institute was formed through an innovative partnership of Virginia Tech and Carilion Clinic, which together provided $59 million for the state-of-the-art building and an additional $50 million in initial support.
-In addition, the Institute’s faculty research team leaders have already successfully competed for research grants valued at more than $12 million a year.
+The institute was formed through an innovative public-private partnership between Virginia Tech and Carilion Clinic, which together provided initial startup support of $50 million.
+The Commonwealth of Virginia provided the $59 million to fund the state-of-the-art building that houses the research institute and medical school.
+In addition, the institute’s faculty research team leaders currently have more than $20 million in annual extramural research funding, primarily from the National Institutes of Health.

-Institute scientists are carrying out leading-edge research programs on autism, depression, post-traumatic stress disorder, traumatic brain injury, cerebral palsy, cardiovascular disease, Parkinson’s disease, addiction, cancer, mental retardation, epilepsy, and infectious diseases, with state-of-the-art technologies and innovative interdisciplinary science.
-The research is characterized by computational and quantitative approaches, and modeling in conjunction with experimentation is a critical cornerstone.
+Institute scientists are carrying out leading-edge research on addiction, autism, breast and brain cancer, cerebral palsy, major depression, epilepsy, intellectual disability, immune system development, post-traumatic stress disorder, traumatic brain injury, hypoxic-ischemic cardiovascular disease and sudden cardiac death, microcephaly, and Parkinson’s disease.
+The research is characterized by biological, behavioral, computational, and quantitative approaches, using modeling in conjunction with experimentation as a critical cornerstone.

-Please feel free to contact me with any questions or if you are interested in joining us.
-We encourage the participation of students wanting to pursue doctoral work in biomedical and behavioral science, postdoctoral fellows, and research faculty at all levels.
+Please contact me with any questions or if you are interested in joining us.
+We encourage the participation of students wanting to pursue graduate work in biomedical science, including through Virginia Tech’s Translational Biology, Medicine and Health (TBMH) program and through work with advanced undergraduates, postdoctoral fellows, and research faculty at all levels.